How Much Air Do People Need? How Much Air Should People Need?

 If you are more active in a polluted environment I suggest you stay inside and make sure your surroundings have plenty of clean oxygen-rich air, negative ion generation, oxygenized water to drink, zero toxic out-gassing and at least 75% of uncooked living organic foods that still have their vitamins, minerals, fats, soluble and insoluble fiber, natural enzymes, O2 and H2O2 content intact.

-To locate local polluters by zip code site taken down. try this to see if you are in need of a safer breathing environment.
-I stopped riding my bike and now use the stationary bike in the gym and read books and magazines while using my oxygen concentrator instead of being in the out of doors.
+Try this to see if you are in need of a safer breathing environment.
+I stopped riding my bike and now use the stationary bike in the gym and read books and magazines while using my oxygen concentrator instead of being in the outdoors.

 This is partly sad but at least constructive until the air gets clean enough, which in my area is, at least, on occasion.
 Thanks in part to organizations like canarycoalition, the air is slowly getting better.